replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 ## Full Snapshots (Recommended) {#full}

 Full snapshots back up the admin console and all application data.
 They can be used for full Disaster Recovery by restoring over the same instance or into a new cluster.
-For limitations, see [Limitations and Considerations](snapshots-understanding#limitations-and-considerations).
+For limitations, see [Limitations and Considerations](snapshots-understanding#limitations-and-considerations) in _How to Set Up and Use Snapshots_.

 There are two ways to create a full snapshot.
 First, make sure that your license has the snapshots feature enabled, then: